Theory of DFA

 Lets say you are given a task to write a program which accepts strings with following conditions:

-3. Has to have at least one smiley :) or sad :(face.
+. - Has to have at least one smiley

-4. If string has more than one face, then all of them have to be separated by at least one _ character.
+face. - If string has more than one face, then all of them have to be separated by at least one

-5. Each string can start and end with zero or more _ characters.
+character. - Each string can start and end with zero or more

 Of course, this task can be easily accomplished using regular expressions.
 But for the sake of argument, let's say we can't use them.
 In fact, behind the scenes all regular expressions are transformed into automaton anyway.